-Nose Surgery (Rhinoplasty) in Syracuse and Ithaca, NY
+Nose Surgery (Rhinoplasty) in Syracuse, Rochester, and Ithaca, NY

-Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim and Dr. Douglas Halliday of the Natural Face™ Clinics provide a variety of nasal and sinus surgery procedures for patients residing in Syracuse as well as the surrounding communities of Central New York including and Ithaca and Rochester.
+Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim of the Natural Face™ Clinics provide a variety of nasal and sinus surgery procedures for patients residing in Syracuse as well as the surrounding communities of Central New York including and Ithaca and Rochester.

 Rhinoplasty, or “nose surgery” has often been considered simply as a cosmetic elective procedure.
 However, there is an entire category of nasal surgery, called the functional rhinoplasty in which the goal is to improve the breathing through the nose.